 Learn why turf is bad for not only ankles but knees as well.

-Any hard surface like turf, hard court is going to give your joints a harder time.
 If you have to play on these surfaces, just make sure you keep a positive mindset and tell yourself you will not get injured.

 The mind is powerful and if we are telling ourselves we are going to stay healthy, you are better off than saying you are going to get hurt.